 As the name suggests, the large files tab shows all your big files on the disk that are hogging your space.
 Click on Last Accessed to sort files by access date.
 Move or archive these files or remove them from your MacBook to save space.

 To delete a file, Ctrl+Click, and select Delete.
 You can also select multiple files for deletion using Ctrl+click and choose Remove.

 This section makes it easy to review your disk space usage on your Macbook.
 You manage your iCloud drive space, organize your iOS files (old backups), download folders and Trash folders, all from one central location.

-Before Sierra, we used DaisyDisk app to do most of our disk management tasks, but we are slowly getting the hang of the new built-in macOS Sierra disk management functionality.
+Before macOS, we used the DaisyDisk app to do most of our disk management tasks, but we are slowly getting the hang of the new built-in macOS disk management functionality.

 We hope that the simple MacBook tips in this article were helpful.
 Please let us know if you have any questions or feel free to share some of your favorite tips below.

 Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.